Aleksey Shadrin, cello

 Since September 2020, he’s an Artist in Residence at the Queen Elisabeth Music Chapel, studying with Gary Hoffman.

-Scholarship by M. & Mrs. Charles Adriaenssen
+Aleksey benefits from a scholarship granted by M. & Mrs. Charles Adriaenssen